fionntan/markdown-cv/index.md

 __Senior Data Technologist__
 `Nov 2018 – Present`

-Researching how industry and government can use data and AI in ethical, productive and trustworthy ways.
+Research how industry and government can use data and technology in ethical, productive and trustworthy ways.

-- • Research the structures, methods and infrastructure needed around the good use of opening and sharing data
-- • Contribute to ODI's research in many formats - report writing, blog posts, podcasts, talks and software
+- • Develop ODI's research through reports, blog posts, podcasts, talks and software
-- • Help bring ODI work in to the AI industry and also bringing my own AI knowledge in to ODI research
 - • Some programming and development work maintaining the ODI's technical tools
 - • Translate more technical concepts internally to colleagues
 - • Consultation work with external clients in government and industry
+- • Project lead work – handling budgets, resourcing and client partnerships
+- • Applying for funding and grant applications

-Specific longer-term project work I've done at the ODI:
+Some projects I've worked on at the ODI:

 - • [Anonymisation](https://theodi.org/project/rd-broaden-access-to-personal-data-while-protecting-privacy-and-creating-a-fair-market/): currently creating in-person training course on the topic
 - • [Digital Twins](https://theodi.org/project/rd-digital-twins/): Researching and reporting on the upcoming technology of digital twins and how to develop a "national digital twin"
 - • [Trust in Data Institutions](https://theodi.org/project/data-trusts/): how organisations can handle and share data in trustworthy ways
 - • [Full Fact/Google AI for Good](https://fullfact.org/blog/2019/may/full-fact-and-international-partners-win-google-ai-impact-challenge/): working with fact checkers to encourage government to share and better structure societal datasets
+- • [Open Data for Covid-19](https://theodi.org/topic/covid-19/): the importance of open models for society and how intermediaries play an important role in the movement of data

 ### [BBC News Labs](https://bbcnewslabs.co.uk)